 - Communication skills: Time is of the essence when dealing with these situations, and it is essential that flight nurses communicate well with other members of the flight team.

-- Improvisation: Because each call is different, a flight nurse needs to be able to take things as they come and accept the unpredictable nature of the job.
+- Improvisation: Because each call is different, a flight nurse needs to be able to take scenarios as they come and accept the unpredictable nature of the job.

 - Quick thinking: Being able to think and act quickly can often make a critical difference in the lives and health of patients.